 CONTRACT COMPLIANCE.
 Compliance with this Special Provision is an essential part of the contract.
 The Department is prohibited by federal regulations from crediting the participation of a DBE included in the Utilization Plan toward either the contract goal or the Department's overall goal until the amount to be applied toward the goals has been paid to the DBE.
 The following administrative procedures and remedies govern the compliance by the Contractor with the contractual obligations established by the Utilization Plan.
-After approval of the Utilization Plan and award of the contract, the Utilization Plan and individual DBE Participation Statements become part of the advertised contract goal, and the Utilization Plan was approved and contract awarded based upon a determination of good faith, the total dollar value of DBE work calculated in the approved Utilization Plan as a percentage of the awarded contract value shall be performed, managed, and supervised by the DBE executing the Participation Statement.
+After approval of the Utilization Plan and award of the contract, the Utilization Plan and individual DBE Participation Statements become part of the contract.
+If the Contractor did not succeed in obtaining enough DBE participation to achieve the advertised contract goal, and the Utilization Plan was approved and contract awarded based upon a determination of good faith, the total dollar value of DBE work calculated in the approved Utilization Plan as a percentage of the awarded contract value shall become the amended contract goal.
+All work indicated for performance by an approved DBE shall be performed, managed, and supervised by the DBE executing the Participation Statement.